mtp401/protoc-grpcio/README.md

 # grpcio-compiler-protoc

-A programmtic API to the
+A programmatic API to the
 [grpc-rs compiler](https://github.com/pingcap/grpc-rs).

 ## Example